ZeroSphere Builds

 No element IDs.
 No brittle selectors.
 No DOM parsing.

-ZeroSphere watches your running app the same way you do - a live screen.
-It reads pixels, understands layout, finds the button, clicks it, and knows if something broke.
+ZeroSphere watches your running app the same way you do — live pixels, real layout, actual running state.
+It finds the button, clicks it, reads the result, and knows if something broke.
 Just like a developer would.

 This matters because real apps don't have clean element trees.
-Flutter doesn't.
 Qt doesn't.
 GTK doesn't.
-Every selector-based tool breaks the moment you ship native.
+Unreal doesn't.
+Games don't.
+Every selector-based tool breaks the moment you go native.
 ZeroSphere never had selectors to begin with.

 No brittle scripts → Nothing breaks when you move a button